A bone graft is surgery to place new bone or bone substitutes into spaces around a broken bone or bone defects.

 Risks of this surgery include:

-- Pain at the place on the body where the bone was removed
+- Pain at the body area where the bone was removed

 - Injury of nerves near the bone grafting area